 We have carried out calculations to determine the financial impacts associated with the various scenarios.
-Our assessment suggests that in no scenario do the climate-related risks assessed present a principal risk to the business (as defined by our risk management processes).
+Our assessment suggests that the assessed climate-related risks do not present a short term principal risk to the business (as defined by our risk management processes) and therefore we currently believe our business to be fundamentally resilient to the potential impacts of climate change.
+Climate change has been identified as an emerging risk with global impact on our markets, business operations and supply chains.
+These impacts are expected to intensify in the coming years and decades.
+We will continue to monitor these impacts closely and be ready to accelerate our response measures to ensure that our business continues to be resilient.

 Moreover, the transition to a net zero economy will present opportunities to the Group - specifically through the provision of environmentally-friendly products and sustainability expertise to customers.